MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/define-mail-flow-rules-to-encrypt-email.md

 4. In the EAC, go to **Mail flow** \> **Rules** and select **New** ![New icon](../media/457cd93f-22c2-4571-9f83-1b129bcfb58e.gif) \> **Create a new rule**.
 For more information about using the EAC, see [Exchange admin center in Exchange Online](https://docs.microsoft.com/exchange/exchange-admin-center).

-5. In **Name**, type a name for the rule, such as Remove encryption from incoming mail.
+5. In **Name**, type a name for the rule, such as Remove encryption from outgoing mail.

 6. In **Apply this rule if** select the conditions where encryption should be removed from messages, Add **The sender is located** \> **Inside the organization**.
 Now add additional conditions to target specific recipients, such as **The recipient is located** \> **Outside the organization**.